 The directors have reviewed the need for an internal audit function and are of the view that in light of the size, nature and complexity of the business of the Group, it would be more cost effective to set up an inhouse internal audit function team to perform internal audit functions for the Group.
-As the Group uses internal resources to comply with internal audit function, an inhouse internal audit function team was set up in 2015.
+As the Group uses internal resources to comply with internal audit function, an in-house internal audit function team has been set up since 2015.
 The Audit Committee has identified the main risks in the Group and that the internal audit function team designed an internal audit program and will emphasise on the review of the risks according to the Risk Management plan.
 Nevertheless, the directors will continue to review at least annually the need for an internal audit function.